damncabbage/damncabbage.github.io.old/source/_posts/2011-10-25-bridging-the-divide-testing-with-timecop.markdown

   	# TODO
   end
 end
-{% end %}
+{% endcodeblock %}

-The open date is always a day from now, so the early condition is easy.
+The open date is always a day from now, so the "early entry" condition is easy.
 The other two are a bit tougher.

-Timecop provides a couple of ways of altering time: `jump` (jump to a particular time), or `freeze` (jump to a particular time *and* freeze the clock).
-In both cases, a `return` will revert back to reality.
+Timecop provides a couple of ways of altering time: `Timecop.travel` (jump to a particular time), or `Timecop.freeze` (jump to a particular time *and* freeze the clock).
+In both cases, a `Timecop.return` will revert back to reality.

 In addition to this, you can pass `freeze` a block (a closure, eg. `do ... end`), and have it automatically return for you after the block has been called.